Hept4ne/Pylackjack/main/readme.txt

-Created by J. Hoff a.k.a.
-Hexadecane.
+---Created by J. H. a.k.a.
+Hexadecane.---

+Tools used: PyCharm, Aseprite

 Card sprites are originally from Windows 98; Credits to Microsoft for them.